 - Exchange insurance information with the other driver(s).

-- Call a personal injury lawyer to help you gather evidence and get started on a claim, if necessary.
+- Call a car accident lawyer to gather evidence and start on a claim, if necessary.

-To ensure the best case possible for yourself, make sure you hold onto any potential evidence of the accident and your injuries—medical records and bills, car repair bills, video or photo of the accident scene and/or injuries, etc. You must provide evidence like this to recover the compensation you deserve for what happened to you.
+To ensure the best case possible, hold onto any potential evidence of the accident and your injuries medical records and bills, car repair bills, video or photo of the accident scene and/or injuries, etc. You must provide evidence like this to recover the compensation you deserve for what happened to you.

-It is often difficult to prove that someone else didn’t use a turn signal.
-Witness statements are often the most important evidence in these accidents unless video might have caught the car and its signal or lack thereof.
+It is often challenging to prove that someone else didn’t use a turn signal.
+Witness statements are often the most critical evidence in these accidents unless video might have caught the car and its signal or lack thereof.

-And it can be difficult to gather the evidence you need to make an effective claim.
-If your accident occurred on an empty road with no businesses with surveillance cameras nearby, you might have a difficult time finding the evidence you need.
-It may be especially helpful to hire a car accident attorney in these cases.
-An attorney can help you gather evidence and bring the strongest claim possible.
+If your accident occurred on an empty road with no businesses and surveillance cameras nearby, you might have difficulty finding the evidence you need.
+A car accident attorney can gather evidence and bring the strongest claim possible.

 What Types of Damages Can You Claim After an Accident Involving a Failure to Signal?

 After any car accident, there are specific types of damages that you can claim from drivers who caused your crash.
-The other driver or their insurer can be held responsible to pay you compensation for these damages.
+You can hold the other driver or insurer responsible for these damages.

-The main types of damages you can claim after a car accident include:
+The damages you can claim after a car accident include:

 - Emotional distress.
-Car accidents can lead to a lot of emotional trauma, such as depression, nightmares, and more.
+Car accidents can lead to emotional trauma, such as depression, nightmares, and more.

 - Pain and suffering.
-This category can cover a majority of the pain and suffering you feel recovering from your injuries.
+This category can cover your pain and suffering from your injuries.

 - Medical records and bills.
-These can cover all expenses that you incurred after the accident, from emergency room treatments and surgeries to ongoing therapy and medication.
+These can cover all expenses incurred after the accident, from emergency room treatments and surgeries to ongoing therapy and medication.

 - Loss of income.
 In many cases, you’ll have to take time off from work to recover from your accident and the injuries it caused, and thus will lose income.

 - Loss of earning capacity.
-In serious situations, you may lose the ability to go back to work in the same capacity as before, leading to a loss of future earning capacity.
+In serious situations, you may lose the ability to return to work in the same capacity as before, leading to a loss of future earning capacity.

 - Loss of consortium.
-Sometimes, accidents and resulting injuries can prevent a victim from enjoying intimacy with a loved one.
+Injuries can prevent a victim from enjoying intimacy with a loved one.